-2.1 The AIU officers asked the passenger if he had anything dutiable to declare to the Customs authorities, to which the said passenger replied in negative.
+2.1 The AIU officers under Panchnama proceedings dated 28.10.2023 in presence of two independent witnesses asked the passenger if he had anything dutiable to declare to the Customs authorities, to which the said passenger replied in negative.
 The AIU officers informed the passenger that they would be conducting his personal search and detailed examination of his baggage.
 The said passenger was asked by officers whether he wished to be searched before a Gazetted officer or Magistrate for which he agreed to being searched by a Gazetted officer.
 Before conducting the search, the AIU officers offer their personal search to which he denies and said that it is not necessary, and he has full faith in the officers.
-The officers asked the passenger to pass through the Door Frame Metal Detector (DFMD) Machine installed near the green channel in the Arrival Hall of Terminal 2 building, after removing all metallic objects from his body/ clothes.
-The passenger was asked to pass through the Door Frame Metal Detector placed in front of Belt No.2 near green channel in the arrival hall of Terminal-2, SVPI Airport and his checked in and hand bags were scanned through the X-Ray Baggage Inspection machine, but nothing objectionable is observed.
+The officers asked the passenger for DFMD and put all the baggage in the Baggage Scanning Machine (BSM) placed in the hall in front of Belt No. 2 near green channel in the arrival hall of Terminal-2, SVPI Airport and his checked in and hand bags were scanned through the X-Ray Baggage Inspection machine, but nothing objectionable is observed.
+However, the officers of AIU have strong belief that the passenger carrying some contraband or dutiable item with him hence the officer repeatedly asked the passenger whether he is carrying anything dutiable but the passenger denies.
+After sustained interrogation, the passenger admitted that he has concealed gold paste in form of four capsules in his body i.e. rectum.
+Thereafter, the same is removed from his body in the bathroom and handed over to the AIU officer.